Real Estate Appraiser E&O Insurance

 Real Estate Appraiser Insurance

 OREP Insurance Services is a leading provider of Appraisers Errors & Omissions Insurance for real estate appraisers.
 In addition to the lowest rates and broadest coverage, that is customized for real estate appraisers to fit their individual appraising needs, OREP provides timely information to help appraisers limit their liability and increase their bottom line.
-OREP answers the phone, providing fast, efficient service (M-F 8 am-8 pm PST – 888-347-5273.).
-Many real estate appraiser E&O insurance applications from OREP are self-rating, which means you can select your coverage limits and make payment in minutes- so you can get back to appraising without any delays that can cost you time and money.
+OREP answers the phone, providing fast, efficient service (M-F 5:00 am to 4:30 pm PST – (888) 347-5273.

-SPECIAL IN 2023: 14 Hours of CE Included with OREP Membership ($250+ Value)
+FREE CE SPECIAL: 14 Hours of Video-Based, On-Demand CE Included with OREP Membership ($250+ Value)

-As part of the OREP RPG/Risk Management Program, OREP members can now enjoy 14 hours of Approved Continuing Education, at no extra cost!
+As part of the OREP RPG/Risk Management Program, OREP Members can now enjoy 14 hours of Approved Continuing Education, at no extra cost!
 Must be part of the OREP RPG/Risk Management Program.
-Click here for a list of Approved states.

-FHA Appraisal Standards – 7 HOURS CE
+Non-Lending Appraisal Assignments – 7 HOURS CE

 This course shows you what you can do to avoid claims, reduce liability, and enhance your understanding of the approved methodology, techniques and protocols for appraisals.
 Learn about real world claim scenarios and specific steps you can take to protect yourself.